andreypz/fgg-ana/README.md

-How to create your own analyzer:
+## How to create your own analyzer:
- * Write src/MyAna.cc and interface/MyAna.h files.
+ * Write _src/MyAna.cc_ and _interface/MyAna.h_ files.
 It is a good idea to inherit it from DummyAnalyzer (see my other analyzers: GenAna, ZgammaAna), but this is not necessary.
- * Make your executable file at bin/myAnaRun.cc, and include it in bin/Buildfile.xml
+ * Make your executable file at _bin/myAnaRun.cc_, and include it in _bin/Buildfile.xml_
- * Create your config file, myana.py, and run it with fgg comand like this:
+ * Create your config file, _myana.py_, and run it with fgg comand like this:
 ```
  fggRunJobs.py --load jobs-myAna.json -d testDir -x myAnaRun myana.py  maxEvents=100
 ```